antoBit/antodev/src/blog/2021-03-01-11ty-sass-with-gulp-sass.md

 # the --dev argument is not required
 ```

-That was pretty easy (as the rest of this process, anyway).
+That was pretty easy (as the rest of this process anyway).

 ## Gulp tasks

-To use gulp we need to set up three tasks:
+To use gulp we need to set up three tasks.

 1. a "css" task to